Resource

 What can I do?

 If you live in or are a landlord for a home on the ground floor or in a basement, VCH recommends testing for radon.
+Radon levels vary house-to-house, even between next door neighbours.
+The only way to know the radon level in your home is to test it.

-If elevated radon levels are found, measures can be taken to address the problem, such as installing a venting system to direct the radon gas to the outdoors where the gas can be diluted to safe levels.
+If elevated radon levels are found, measures can be taken to address the problem, such as installing a venting system to direct the radon gas to the outdoors where the gas can be diluted to lower levels.

 What are safe levels?